powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 **slackBusSelectionMode**
 The `slackBusSelectionMode` property is an optional property that defines how to select the slack bus.
 The three options are available through the configuration file:
 - `FIRST` if you want to choose the first bus of all the network buses, identified by the [slack terminal extension](../../grid/model/extensions.md#slack-terminal).
 - `NAME` if you want to choose a specific bus as the slack bus.
-In that case, the other `nameSlackBusSelectorBusId` property has to be filled.
+In that case, the `slackBusesIds` property has to be filled.
 - `MOST_MESHED` if you want to choose the most meshed bus among buses with the highest nominal voltage as the slack bus.
 This option is required for computation with several synchronous component.
 - `LARGEST_GENERATOR` if you want to choose the bus with the highest total generation capacity as the slack bus.